segment-integrations/analytics-swift-live/README.md

 	}
 }

-// create an instance of our ConvertTrackToScreen edge function let convert = new ConvertTrackToScreen(EdgeFnType.enrichment, null)
+// create an instance of our ConvertTrackToScreen live plugin let convert = new ConvertTrackToScreen(LivePluginType.enrichment, null)
 // add it to the top level analytics instance.
 Track events matching
 // the specified event name will be converted to screen calls instead. analytics.add(convert)